-A holding in CAF was trimmed as it had been a relative outperformer.
+A holding in Sempra was sold and one in CAF was trimmed as they had both been relative outperformers.
 We added to Netflix exposure; its struggles with subscriber numbers quite rightly led to an equity de-rating.
 From a bondholder perspective the business is generating good cashflows, has low balance sheet leverage and the bonds are a cheap crossover credit.